Last Updated on 2025-03-20 by Jorge Bastos

 What are the Foz Coa engravings?

-The Prehistoric Rock-Art Site of the Côa Valley is a huge open-air museum spread over more than 17 km along the Coa River, but only 3 are open to the public, Canada do Inferno, Ribeira de Piscos and Panascosa.
-It is considered the biggest open-air site of paleolithic art in the world, a ray of light into the obscure paleolithic age and a key to understanding the beginning of civilization.
+The Prehistoric Rock-Art Site of the Côa Valley is a huge open-air museum spread over more than 17 km along the Coa River.
+Only three sites are open to the public:

 The Foz Coa dam and the discovery of the engravings

-The discovery of the engravings is very curious, and one of the most memorable stories of the 90s in Portugal.
+The discovery of the engravings is very curious and one of the most memorable stories of the 90s in Portugal.

-In 1998 UNESCO declared the Coa Valley a UNESCO heritage site which helped consolidate its status.
+In 1998, UNESCO declared the Coa Valley a UNESCO heritage site, which helped consolidate its status.
 It’s said to be the fastest process of classification ever done by UNESCO.
 As per UNESCO:

 “The Upper Paleolithic rock art of the Côa Valley is an exceptional illustration of the sudden development of our creative genius during the dawn of human cultural development”